Fabxx/FFMPEG-Compression-Script/README.md

 - Concatenates the generated webm segments into a final `webm` video file.

 NOTE: Cores and threads are automatically obtained.
+Special characters are handled.

 # Test results